The 1975-79 Cadillac Seville was a confused young sedan

 For example, a “simple instrument cluster has only a speedometer and gas gauge, and resembles a smaller version of the normal Cadillac dash.”
 In addition, there were “none of the map pockets, cubbyholes and other conveniences that make a luxury import such a pleasure to drive over long distances” (1975, p.
 60).

-In short, the Seville wasn’t so much a direct competitor to Mercedes as it was a smaller car for previous Cadillac owners.
-That raises the question: Why didn’t designers make the Seville look as much like a Cadillac on the outside as they did on the inside?’
+In short, the Seville wasn’t so much a direct competitor to foreign luxury brands as it was a smaller car for previous Cadillac owners.

 Share your reactions to this post with a comment below or a note to the editor.